ShiftLeftSecurity/scan-docs/docs/integrations/azure-devops-pipeline.md

 ## Integration with Azure DevOps Pipelines

 ShiftLeft Scan has a best-in-class integration for Azure Pipelines with our dedicated [extension](https://marketplace.visualstudio.com/items?itemName=shiftleftsecurity.sl-scan-results).
-To being integration,
+Below are the steps for integration with a yaml based pipeline:

-1. Install the extension to your Azure DevOps Organization.
+- Install the extension to your Azure DevOps Organization.
 Ask your administrator for help if you do not have this permission.

-2. Simply add the following snippet to your build configuration YAML file (Usually azure-pipelines.yml).
+- Simply add the following snippet to your build configuration YAML file (Usually azure-pipelines.yml).

 ```yaml
 - script: |